mrtoy-me/esphome-my-components/vl53l1x/README.md

 **Copyright licences are shown in vl53l1x.cpp and licence.md files**

 ## Usage: VL53L1X component
-Copy components files to a components directory under your homeassistant's esphome directory The following yaml can then be used so ESPHome accesses the component files:
+Copy components files to a components directory under your homeassistant's esphome directory.<BR>
+The following yaml can then be used so ESPHome accesses the component files:
 ```
 external_components:
   - source: components
 ```
-The component uses the sensor's default i2C address of 0x29 Calibration functions have not been implemented.
+The component uses the sensor's default i2C address of 0x29.<BR>
+Calibration functions have not been implemented.<BR>
-Timing budget (measurement period) is fixed at 500ms, so update interval should be 1 second or greater YAML Configuration of ***distance_mode:*** can be either ***short*** or ***long*** However, VL53L4CD sensor can only be short and if VL53L4CD is detected, distance mode is set to ***short***
+Timing budget (measurement period) is fixed at 500ms, so update interval should be 1 second or greater.<BR> YAML Configuration of ***distance_mode:*** can be either ***short*** or ***long*** However, VL53L4CD sensor can only be short and if VL53L4CD is detected, distance mode is set to ***short***

 Two sensors must be configured ***distance:*** and ***range_status:***
-Distance has units mm while range status gives the status code of the distance measurement The following range status descriptions are a summary of explanations provided in STMicroelectronic VL53L1X ultra lite driver, UM2510 user manual.
+Distance has units mm while range status gives the status code of the distance measurement.<BR>
+The following range status descriptions are a summary of explanations provided in STMicroelectronic VL53L1X ultra lite driver, UM2510 user manual.<BR>
 Range status values are as follows:<BR>

-0 = RANGE VALID
+0 = RANGE VALID<BR>

 1 = SIGMA FAIL WARNING<BR>
 (poor measurement repeatability or standard deviation)